Visit Details

 This whole process usually takes about 10-15 minutes while your child watches some videos.
 Of course, you can be present during this whole process.

-Once the cap and the ECG stickers have been placed and your child is ready to play our games, one of our research assistants will direct you to our waiting room, where you can relax or finish some of our questionnaires.
+Once the cap and the ECG stickers have been placed and your child is ready to play our games.

 There are two games your child will play: